 Few careers can be more rewarding than that of a police officer and from 2020, all new police officers will be required to have a degree-level qualification.
 Our Graduate Diploma in Professional Policing Practice gives graduates of any degree subject area the opportunity to complete this qualification while they’re helping to fight crime and protecting people from harm as a Student Officer.

 As Student Officers, the Programme allows graduates to develop their knowledge of and interests in a range of operational policing roles, allowing for potential future career advancement and discipline specialisation within the police.

-Staffordshire University has partnered with four of our regional forces, Staffordshire, Warwickshire, West Mercia and West Midlands, to provide you with expert teaching and support you throughout your policing career.
+Staffordshire University is partnered with three regional police forces, Staffordshire, Warwickshire and West Mercia, to provide you with expert teaching and support you throughout your policing career.
 During the two years of your course, you will be on probation with your chosen police force.

 On successful completion of study, we will issue the following award: Graduate Diploma in Professional Policing and Practice.

 Our two-year work-based learning programme will see you earning and learning whilst studying towards a Staffordshire University Graduate Diploma in Professional Policing Practice.
 You'll have a student card and have access to all of our University facilities, as well as the support of a virtual community.

 The Graduate Diploma in Professional Policing Practice programme has been designed to ensure that our student officers meet the national standards set by the College of Policing (CoP), the professional body for all those working in the Police Service.

 In year 1, you will complete the following modules:

 In year 2, you will complete the following modules: